DavianYang/hospital-managment-system/README.md

 - [ ] Update the type of input service body (current defined as `any`)
 - [ ] When adding doctors to hospital, make sure it's unique id
+- [ ] Check open and closed hour of hospital when adding schedules